MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-08-21-confidential-client-configuration-for-mobilefirst-topologies.md

 ### Configure Confidential Clients to work with LDAP

-You can configure MobileFirst administration security to enable connecting out to an external LDAP repository.
-When the LDAP repository configuration is enabled, you must add the confidential client ids to LDP registery.
-If the confidential clients are not registred with LDAP, then either you will not see the confidential clients registered with MFP server or you will get the same error that was shown in the previous image.
+You can configure MobileFirst administration security to enable connecting to an external LDAP repository.
+When the LDAP repository configuration is enabled, you must add the confidential client ids to LDAP registry.
+If the confidential clients are not registered with LDAP, then either you will not see the confidential clients registered with MFP server or you will get the same error that was shown in the image above.
 Confidential client ids should be unique and that unique client id should be added to the LDAP registery.